The very popular Bushy Park in Terenure is one of our favourite parks in Dublin.

 2. Bushy Park Market

-Open to the public every Saturday from 10am until 4pm, Bushy Park Market is one of Dublin’s coolest (and most scenic) outdoor markets.
+Open to the public every Saturday from 10am until 4pm, Bushy Park Market is one of the best markets in Dublin.
 There’s loads of great food on offer to perk up your weekend so don’t hold back on getting stuck in!

 Churros, burgers, donuts and gourmet grilled sandwiches are just some of the kinds of food you might be able to enjoy should you make the journey down to Terenure (although don’t hold us to those in particular – they’re just examples of what you could find!).